newnetdev/NetworkToCode-Class/labs/Python_Lab_09_Scripts_Generating_Configurations.md

 Add the above snippet to the script.

+> Note: feel free to print `interface_command` and/or `commands_list` while _in_ the loop and execute the script before going to the next step.

 #### Step 7

 Pay careful attention to the dictionary object -  not every interface has all attributes.
 For instance, the logical interfaces do not contain speed and duplex attributes.
 In this step, write conditional logic, to append the attributes for an interface if, and only if the attribute key is defined.

+Remember that when you see a statement with `if VARIABLE`, we're just checking to see that it has ANY value (and is not a null element).

 ``` python
     commands_list = []

     for interface, config_params in interfaces.items():
         interface_command = "interface {}".format(interface)
         commands_list.append(interface_command)
         description = config_params.get('description')